woodyblah/beermonger/README.md

 ### Web interface

 Served at `/` there is a web interface that consumes the above API methods and privides some basic user interaction to adjust the filtering and sorting of the list of products.
+You can change the list sorting by clicking on the table headers.

 ### Running locally